petarivanovv9/The-Biscuit-Machine/README.md

 #### Terminal

-To start the project inside a terminal of your choice run `docker run -it biscuit-machine`.
+To start the project inside a terminal of your choice run `docker run -it --rm biscuit-machine`.

 ### Without using Docker